betrusted-io/xous-book/src/ch09-07-discussion.md

 ### Known Issues

 The AES-GCM-SIV construction in particular was revealed to have a problem known as [Salamanders](https://keymaterial.net/2020/09/07/invisible-salamanders-in-aes-gcm-siv/).
 This has been worked around by requiring a key commitment in the root page of the cryptographic Bases.
-However, our implementation of a key commitment *is* hand-rolled, because there isn't a committe-blessed standard on how to do this (yet).
+However, our implementation of a key commitment *is* hand-rolled, because there isn't a committee-blessed standard on how to do this (yet).
 We do follow the recommendations [in this paper](https://eprint.iacr.org/2020/1456.pdf).

 Finally, *all* confidentiality of the PDDB stems solely from the secrecy of the backup password, the boot PIN, and any secret Bases name/password combos.
 If you don't perform a backup, then the backup password is ostensibly only known to the hardware itself, and it requires an adversary with direct access to the device and its JTAG port to pull off any practical attack to extract the key.
 See [this FAQ](https://github.com/betrusted-io/betrusted-wiki/wiki/FAQ:-FPGA-AES-Encryption-Key-(eFuse-BBRAM)#can-the-fpga-encryption-key-foil-an-attacker-who-has-unlimited-physical-access-to-my-device) for limitations on using Precursor as a "true HSM".